amazon-archives/amazon-cognito-auth-js/README.md

 ### Change Log

+**v1.1.6**

+* Added support for avoiding a bug exists when sign in with Google or facebook and parse the web response.

 **v1.1.5**

 * Added `parseCognitoWebResponse()` onFailure() callback and fixed the `CognitoAuth.getCurrentUser()` returning `undefined` when using implicit grant flow.